Level 1 – Foundation Phase

 What This Session Focuses On

-• Joint mobility and flexibility
+• Improve joint mobility and flexibility

-• Movement confidence and coordination
+• Develop movement confidence and coordination

-• Recovery between Workout A & B
+• Support recovery between Workout A & B

 This is not a high-intensity workout.